megroth2/Relational-Rails/README.md

 ### ActiveRecord

-[ ] done
+[x] done

-User Story 6, Resoprt Index sorted by Most Recently Created
+User Story 6, Resort Index sorted by Most Recently Created

 As a visitor
 When I visit the resort index,